baketti/H24News/README.md

 ### Usage

-* Discover news across various categories.
+* Discover tech news across various categories.
 * Dive deeper into each story with a simple click.
 * Stay informed by loading more news at the bottom of the page.
 * Read all comments related to each news article.